LEADNorthLLC/fhir-uds-training/module-6/exercise-2/instruction.md

 3. Troubleshoot the mapping as needed.

 ## Alternate Path
-You can also still call the full original "standard" class without having to maintain a full copy of it.
-So, for instance, if you want to only add one change, you can do the following and then add your change afterwards in the DTL:
+You can also still call the full original "standard" DTL class without having to maintain a full copy of its code in your new custom DTL.
+So, for instance, if you want to only add one change, you can do the following which executes the standard class and then add your change afterwards in the DTL:
 ```
 <assign property='status' value='##class(HS.FHIR.DTL.Util.Execute).ExecuteStandardClass($classname(), source, .target, .aux)' />
 ```